raynaldmo/northwind-mongodb/README.md

 cd to directory where the files are installed on your system.

 Directory should contain the following:

     $ ls
     collections  Gruntfile.js  index.js  lib  LICENSE  package.json  README.md  scripts

-#### The following steps assume [node] and npm is installed and working
+**Note: The following steps assume [node] and npm is installed and working on your system.**
-on your system.

 ### Install node modules
     $ npm install

 ### Install northwind executable
-Run the following.
 On unix systems, this will typically install the 'northwind' executable in /usr/bin or /usr/local/bin

     $ npm install -g northwind-mongodb